 Hotspot and links

 Additionally, the system will track every click on any hotspot in your tours as well as link clicks in interactive cards.
 The click statistics are registered as Events and can be found in the Behavior > Site Content > Events section.
-The hotspot clicks are filed under the catergory caled hotspot and links - under the category card-link.
+The hotspot clicks are filed under the category called hotspot and links - under the category card-link.

 On that page, select the hotspot category from the list at the bottom and then select the Event Action, you will see a table similar to this:

 The Event Action gives you an idea what kind of click it was, which is related to what kind of action you assign to the hotspot in the editor.
 By default all clicks are filed under a generic action name.
-These are those with the word (generic) in them:
+These actions contain the word (generic) in them:

-nav- a hotspot that take user to another post
+nav- a hotspot that takes user to another post

 card- a hotspot that opens an interactive card